 – Audience comments

-This is part of a wider project called Hiding Places and Hidden Histories, which will include puppetry, research workshops and other ways to get involved.
-It is supported by Arts Council England, Heritage Lottery Fund and University of Bristol.
+Taking a Holiday is part of a wider project called Hiding Places and Hidden Histories, which has included research workshops, puppet making workshops and a history walk with puppets, Steps Against War.
+It has been supported by Arts Council England, Heritage Lottery Fund and University of Bristol.